Alpaca Therapy, Autism and Bees on Countryfile

 We are taken through a discovery of how alpacas can help children with autism and other behavioural issues.
 Alpaca therapy gives a calming effect to autistic children as it helps them to gain trust, de-stress themselves from any worry, and find a sense of peace by being around them.

 Alpacas are known to be very gentle; they enjoy being hugged and stroked which of course causes them to smile.
 They like to make friends with other animals and human beings, especially children.
 And their high level of intelligence makes it easier to see what’s going on around them.
+This is what makes alpaca therapy a good option.

 During this episode you can also see how studying bees can be beneficial to children.
 We are able to see children from San Sior primary school in Llandudno being taken on an exciting adventure to explore the life of bees.